Skip to content

 The Paris Hotel Value Problem

-Paris is not a cheap city.
-A 4-star hotel in central Paris will cost you €200–€350 per night during peak season.
-Budget travellers are often pushed to the 18th or 19th arrondissements — far from the main sights — or into properties where "budget" means genuinely unpleasant.
+Paris is not a cheap city to stay in.
+A 4-star hotel in central Paris costs €200–€350 per night during peak season, and budget travellers are often pushed to the 18th or 19th arrondissements — far from the main sights — or into properties where "budget" simply means unpleasant.

 1. Hôtel du Nord — République (10th arr.)

-Watch for: Lower-floor rooms facing Boulevard Saint-Martin can still be noisy despite soundproofing.
+One thing worth knowing: lower-floor rooms facing Boulevard Saint-Martin can still be noisy despite the soundproofing.
 Request a courtyard room when booking.

 2. Generator Paris (10th arr.)